nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `remove INDEX`

-* Removes the event at the specified INDEX.
+* Removes the event at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list
+* The index refers to the index number shown in the displayed event list
 * The index must be a positive integer 1, 2, 3, …, and it must be within the range of the event list index.

 Examples:
-* `delete 2 after displaying all events with display removes event at index 2`
+* `delete 2` after displaying all events with display removes event at index 2
-* `delete 7 after displaying all events with display removes event at index 7`
+* `delete 7` after displaying all events with display removes event at index 7

 ### Display all events: `display`